- What Is Proton Therapy?

 - For Patients & Families

 Children treated for brain tumors often have significant long-term effects from the radiation therapy.
-Even low doses can produce declines in memory and intelligence, as well as damage to the hypothalamus and pituitary gland, which produce or direct the production of essential hormones such as growth hormone, thyroid hormone, cortisone, as well as reproductive and sexual hormones.
-Moderate doses, especially in combination with some chemotherapy drugs such as cis-platinum, can cause hearing loss and other complications.
-High doses can occasionally cause very dramatic deficits such as paralysis or loss of vision.
-In comparison with conventional photon therapy, proton radiation spares more normal tissue, reducing the risk of all these complications.
+Even low radiation doses can produce declines in memory and intelligence, as well as damage to the hypothalamus and pituitary gland, which produce or direct the production of essential hormones such as growth hormone, thyroid hormone, cortisone, as well as reproductive and sexual hormones.
+Low doses of radiation also play a major role in the development of second, radiation-induced cancers.
+Moderate doses, especially in combination with some chemotherapy drugs such as cisplatin, can cause hearing loss and other complications.
+High radiation doses can occasionally cause very dramatic deficits such as paralysis or loss of vision.
+In comparison with conventional photon therapy, proton radiation spares more normal tissue, and thus may reduce the risk of many complications.

-This is one of the most common malignancies in children.
-It usually starts in the 4th ventricle region, similar to many ependymomas.
+Medulloblastoma is one of the most common malignancies in children.
+It usually starts in the 4th ventricle region of the brain.
 However, it is a high-grade tumor that can use the fluid circulating in the nervous system to spread throughout the brain and spine.
-Although surgery is needed for diagnosis and symptom relief, the most important part of the treatment for non-infants is radiation therapy, including radiation to the entire brain and spine.
+Although surgery is needed for diagnosis and symptom relief, the most important part of the treatment is radiation therapy, including radiation to the entire brain and spine.
 This treatment, called craniospinal irradiation (CSI), is usually given within a few weeks after surgery.
 In addition to the usual risks of treating the central nervous system mentioned above, spinal treatment with conventional radiation gives radiation to the lung, heart, thyroid, bowel, liver and kidneys, and gonads.
-Proton therapy significantly reduces radiation to the lungs and eliminates any radiation to other organs.
-After craniospinal axis irradiation, additional radiation is given to the tumor itself or surgical bed in the 4th ventricle.
-The use of protons for this part of treatment will also decrease the long-term intellectual and hearing effects by eliminating any further radiation to those sites.
+Proton therapy significantly reduces radiation to the lungs and eliminates radiation to other organs.
+After CSI, additional radiation is given to the tumor itself or surgical bed in the fourth ventricle.
+The use of protons for this part of treatment will decrease the long-term intellectual, hormonal, and hearing effects by eliminating excess radiation to those sites.

 Ependymomas are tumors that originate in or near the ventricles of the brain, which are cavities that contain cerebrospinal fluid (CSF).
-Ependymomas arise from the cells lining the ventricles, often in the 4th ventricle.
-The most important treatment for an ependymoma is careful surgical removal, but radiation therapy is usually required after surgery to reduce the risk of recurrence.
-Proton therapy is ideal for ependymomas of the 4th ventricle, whether or not the tumor can be surgically resected.
-Proton therapy eliminates radiation to the hormone and intellectual centers of the brain, as well as the middle ear, which occurs with even the most sophisticated conventional radiation therapy techniques.
+Ependymomas arise from the cells lining the ventricles, often in the fourth ventricle.
+The most important treatment for an ependymoma is careful surgical removal, but radiation therapy is required after surgery to reduce the risk of recurrence.
+When ependymomas occur in the fourth ventricle, proton therapy nearly eliminates radiation to the hormone and intellectual centers of the brain, as well as the middle ear, which occurs with even the most sophisticated conventional radiation therapy techniques.
 Information available at the present time indicates that avoiding even low doses to these important areas of the brain will reduce treatment effects on the child’s intelligence, memory, hearing, and hormone production.
 Ependymomas of other regions of the brain can benefit from proton irradiation as well.
+Supratentorial ependymomas, which occur in the cerebral hemispheres, are often treated with a proton therapy technique that completely spares the opposite side of the brain from radiation.
+The pediatric team at the University of Florida recently presented their successful results treating ependymoma at the 2013 international Society for Neuro-Oncology meeting in San Francisco.
+UFPTI participates in the international Children’s Oncology Group study, ACNS0831, for children with ependymoma.